-Use case Compare support r replicated operations fror an continue to access the s 2.
-Issue the qs t t atus command on the source and second dary systems.
-When there a source syste ges in the queues, r un the comparison from the e - nparison, you can perr fter the sp_desvr and e source and secondary iir command with the v ng users out of the tab air selected rows in a target t table Tables without keys The comparison and repair commands issue a SELECT statement with an ORDER BY of on the source and target systems.
-The ordering is faster if large tables have a primary kee unique, non-null key and an index (preferably a unique index).
-Otherwise, all of the colurused as a key. y or a If a table has no unique row identifier, but does have one or more columns that can identify a row as unique, you can use the compare command with the orderby option.
+Use case Compare support Stop user access on the secondary system and wait for replicated operations from that system to post to the trusted source database.
+Users can continue to access the source database.
+2. Issue the qs t 2.
+Issue the qstatus command on the source and secondary systems.
+3. When there a source syste ges in the queues, r un the comparison from the e - nparison, you can perr fter the sp_desvr and e source and secondary iir command with the v ng users out of the tab air selected rows in a target t table Tables without keys The comparison and repair commands issue a SELECT statement with an ORDER BY clause on the source and target systems.
+The ordering is faster if large tables have a primary key or a unique, non-null key and an index (preferably a unique index).
+Otherwise, all of the columns are used as a key.
+If a table has no unique row identifier, but does have one or more columns that can identify a row as unique, you can use the compare command with the orderby option.
 When this option is used, SharePlex prints a notice to the sp_desvr log on the source system that the command used those columns as a key.
 Target tables with more columns than the source table The repair and repair using commands ignore target columns that are not contained in the source table.
 A repair does the following: • An INSERT inserts values into target columns that have corresponding columns in the source table, but not into the extra columns.
 Columns with NOT NULL constraints but no default values cause Oracle errors.
 Default values are recommended for extra columns in target tables.
 An UPDATE resynchronizes values in target columns that have corresponding column in the source table, but not the values in the extra columns.
 A DELETE is not affected by extra columns in the target table, because the repair command selects rows based on column data in the matching columns.
 Tables with a UNIQUE constraint Columns defined with a UNIQUE constraint can cause the repair or repair using command to return unique-constraint violation errors.
-The following example shows source and target table with two columns each.
+The following example shows source and target tables with two columns each.
 The first column is the primary key, and the second column has the UNIQUE constraint.
 Source Table Target Tat ble 111 ABC 111 XYZ 222 XYZ 222 ABC